toyota-connected/code-challenge-parsing-figma/README.md

 * Unit and integration tests using Jest and Supertest for reliability.
 * Scalable and easily deployable with modular architecture and cloud-ready features.
 * By integrating Swagger into the app, you ensure that your API is both well-documented and easy to test, facilitating better collaboration and faster development.
+* API versioning to ensure backward compatibility with older clients if you need to introduce breaking changes.
+* Configured CORS (Cross-Origin Resource Sharing)  to prevent unauthorized external domains from accessing the API
+* Follow the Separation of Concerns (SoC) principle by making sure that each module/class focuses on one responsibility.
+* Enabled the compression for API responses to reduce the size of the data being transferred.

 ## Setup